Crab-plover: Description

-This bird resembles a plover, but has very long grey legs and a strong heavy black bill similar to a tern.
-Its black-and-white plumage and long-necked upright posture with heavy bill makes it distinctive and unmistakable.
+This bird resembles a plover, but has very long bluish-grey legs and a strong heavy black bill.
+Its pied plumage and long-necked upright posture with heavy bill makes it distinctive and unmistakable; apart from the massive bill, the plumage pattern is most reminiscent of a pied avocet.
 Its bill is unique among waders, and specialised for eating crabs.
 It has partially webbed toes.
-The plumage is white except for black on its back and in the primary feathers of the wings.
+The plumage is white except for black on its back and in the primary feathers of the wings; in breeding plumage, the head is white apart from the small black eye patch, while in non-breeding plumage, the head is streaked grey.
 They are noisy birds, calling frequently on their breeding sites and in their wintering grounds.
 The usual call is a ka similar to that of the bar-tailed godwit but repeated rapidly.
 Flocks may produce a whinnying sound that rises and at in the breeding season produce whistling kew-ki-ki notes.

 Males and females are not easily distinguished but males have a heavier and longer bill.
-Juveniles have the black on the mantle, greyish and remain in this plumage for a year.
+Juveniles have the mantle grey rather than black, and remain in this plumage for a year.
 Flocks fly in lines or "V" formations.

 The crab-plover is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.